GodisNanu/Interdependent_Families/README.md

 The profile page includes this public calendar which populates after a call is made to the google calendar API as well as a different version of the current classes, which gives the user access to meet with the class on GoogleMeet.

+At the moment the User can log in with any valid email and password without being a member of the co-op to test/see profile page and features.

 ## Features

 -The user can join the co-op by clicking the Join Us button, specific classes, or advertisements on the page